 Making Friends with Locals

 Sexuality is very open in Cuba and that can shock some travelers, especially women.
 There are many Cuban men and women (known as Jineteros), who make a living escorting foreigners.
 Offers of this service are very common in Havana.
 Be aware of this practice and keep in mind that some locals who approach you may do so to take advantage of your presence.
 We advise traveling around the streets of Havana in small groups, rather than individually (especially for female travelers).
 In addition, we suggest not carrying any easy targets for potential troublemakers like cameras, purses, or anything that is easy to snatch or grab.
-We advise this not expecting trouble, but rather erring on the side of caution.
+We advise this not expecting trouble, but rather err on the side of caution.

-Traveling during Christmas and New Year.
+Traveling during Cuban Public Holidays as well as over Christmas and New Year